mainkoon81/Study-R-Visualization/README.md

  - [2) Sampling Observations]
    - Can you see the **scattered time series** data?
 How to proceed differently with this type of a data set?
    - When familiarizing yourself with a new data set that contains **multiple observations of the same units (over time?)**, it's often useful to work with a **sample** of those units so that it's easy to display the raw data for that sample.
-   - In the case of the yogurt data set, we might want to look at a small sample of households in more detail so that we know what kind of within and between household variation we are working with.
+   - In the case of the yogurt dataset, we might want to look at a small sample of households in more detail so that we know what kind of within and between household variation we are working with.
    - This analysis of a **sub-sample** might come before trying to use within household variation as part of a model.
 For example, this data set was originally used to model consumer preferences for variety.
 But, before doing that, we'd want to look at
      - how often we observe households buying yogurt
      - how often they buy multiple items